vuestorefront/vue-storefront/packages/core/docs/composables/composition-api.md

 </template>
 ```

-Inside the Vue component, Composition API methods should be called inside the new component option called `setup`:
+In the Vue component, Composition API methods should be called inside the new component option called `setup`:

 ```html
 <script>